aicioara/book-stories-from-2025/content/markdown/05 - Ideas and explanations/0600 2025-08-23 - Software Engineering Job Levels.md

 - You understand the company and what strategic goal every project has

 Issues:
-- You don't get to interract with the CEO or the SVPs
+- You don't get to interact with the CEO or the SVPs
 - You do not set strategic paths for the entire company

 #### Distinguished Engineer